BabylonJS/Extensions/ShaderBuilder/ReadMe.md

   Eash Is collection of javascript functions ( and classes) for make easily webgl vertex shader and fragment shader.

-  Benefits.
+##Benefits.

-                    a. do not work directly with text.
+1. Do not work directly with text.

-                    b. can used your custom text anywhere you want.
+2. can used your custom text anywhere you want.

-                    c. don't need make shader language structer.
+3. don't need make shader language structer.

-                    d. don't need make shader material in framework.
+4. don't need make shader material in framework.

-                    e. can have your output shader anytime you want.
+5. can have your output shader anytime you want.

-                    f. can make all standard material with this .
+6. can make all standard material with this .

-                    g. some useful function let you mix the materials .
+7. some useful function let you mix the materials .

-                    h. can make your custom function and use it always .
+8. can make your custom function and use it always .

-                    i. work with shader like javascript language.
+9. work with shader like javascript language.

-                    j. short and undrastandable structure.
+10. short and undrastandable structure.

- anything in here is a solution for make easy way to solve a problem. so when we look shader parts (fragment and vertex) we see Low-level programming language and that is hard to programming in this language with other high-level language (javascript in this case).
+Anything in here is a solution for make easy way to solve a problem.
+So when we look shader parts (fragment and vertex) we see Low-level programming language and that is hard to programming in this language with other high-level language (javascript in this case).

-                        why : shader is Low-level programming language.
+* why : shader is Low-level programming language.

-                        what: define some structure and function to make easy and understandable .
+* what: define some structure and function to make easy and understandable.

-                        who : all babylonjs users .
+* who : all babylonjs users.

-                        when : anytime we need a matrial or postprocess we can use that.
+* when : anytime we need a matrial or postprocess we can use that.

-                        where : in Browsers can be support WebGl.
+* where : in Browsers can be support WebGl.